twl8n/ead_fedora/readme.txt

 > which ruby
 ~/.rvm/rubies/ruby-1.8.7-head/bin/ruby

 Note that something runs out of PermGen memory, probably jetty.
-You can test with a few items, but getting pids for 330 Fedora object and ingesting 330 foxml objects causes an exception.
+You can test with a few items, but getting pids for 330 Fedora objects and ingesting 330 Fedora objects as foxml causes an exception.